SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/fundamentals/loop-control.md

 ---
-title: Loop control - break and continue
+title: Loops - break and continue
+sortOrder: 130
 ---

 CRMScript has several statements that can alter the flow of `for` and `while` loops.
 This comes in addition to the loop conditions.